 If you only wish to see your messages, filter your notifications by “Messages.”

 When a new message awaits your attention, a green bubble will appear over the Messaging icon in the left sidebar.

-You can also receive email notifications for each new direct message in your account profile.
+You can also choose to receive email notifications for each new direct message by changing your notifications settings.
 If you've enabled push notifications, you'll also be alerted on your browser or mobile device when you receive a new message.